kiwisincebirth/TRS-80-MODEL-1-K/fonts/README.md

 Each font file is 4Kb (4,096 bytes) in length, and should be appended if burning

-### Character Set 06, 08, 14, 15
+### Character Set(s) 06, 08, 14, 15

-These are traditional font sets and are documented here:
+These four traditional font sets and are documented here:

 [Character Generator Roms](https://github.com/RetroStack/Character_Generator_ROMs/tree/main/TRS-80%20Model%201/Individual)